 Registration for this course will close -- August 31, 2021.
 There is a 10% discount for three or more registrants from the same organization.

 Trust in institutions and confidence in leaders is in peril.
 Based on a 2020 report by Edelman, none of the four major institutions – government, business, NGOs, or media – are trusted to be both competent and ethical.
-These findings serve as a wake-up call to existing and aspiring leaders who seek to stay relevant in the future while charting a successful path toward significant and lasting career accomplishments.
+These findings serve as a wake-up call to existing and aspiring leaders who seek to stay relevant in the near term while charting a successful path toward significant and lasting career accomplishments.

 Through a hands-on, interactive course environment that incorporates both rigorous ideas and practical exercises, you will learn:

-- How to identify and articulate your purpose to inspire others
+• Identify and articulate your purpose to inspire others

-- The key elements of successful storytelling
+• Examine and practice the key elements of storytelling

-- How to position yourself within relationship networks in ways that improve creativity, provide access to novel information, and generate more influence
+• Improve your positioning within relationship networks in ways that improve creativity, provide access to novel information, and generate more influence

-- New strategies for honing your skills as a leader while engaging in ongoing improvement and mastery
+• Embrace new strategies for honing your skills as a leader while engaging in ongoing improvement and mastery

 WHO SHOULD ATTEND?
 This program is designed to maximize the impact and accelerate the careers of seasoned executives as well as leaders transitioning to more significant roles.